Analyzing your prompt, please hold on...

 // And leaving only the page contents displayed - Default: false

-pdfDocument.HideWindowUI = true;
+document.HideWindowUI = true;

-// Document's page mode. specify how to display document on exiting full-screen mode.
+// Document's page mode.
+Specify how to display document on exiting full-screen mode.

 // Specify the page layout i.e. single page, one column